-A. If, after consideration of the factors listed in subsection 4, the judicial officer determines that the release described in subsection 22-A will not reasonably ensure the appearance of the defendant asat the time and place required or, will not otherwise reasonably ensure the integrity of the judicial process or will not reasonably ensure the safety of others in the community, the judicial officer shall order the pretrial release of the defendant subject to the least restrictive further condition or combination of conditions that the judicial officer determines will reasonably ensure the appearance of the defendant asat the time and place required and, will otherwise reasonably ensure the appearance of the defendant asat the time and place required and, will otherwise reasonably ensure the appearance of the defendant asat the time and place required and, will otherwise reasonably ensure the integrity of the judicial process and will reasonably ensure the integrity of the judicial process and will reasonably ensure the safety of others in the community.
-These conditions may include that the defendant:
+A. If, after consideration of the factors listed in subsection 4, the judicial officer determines that the release described in subsection 22-A will not reasonably ensure the appearance of the defendant asat the time and place required or, will not otherwise reasonably ensure that the defendant will refrain from any new criminal conduct, will not reasonably ensure the integrity of the judicial process or will not reasonably ensure the safety of others in the community, the judicial officer shall order the pretrial release of the defendant subject to the least restrictive further condition or combination of conditions that the judicial officer determines will reasonably ensure the appearance of the defendant asat the time and place required and, will otherwise reasonably ensure the integrity of the judicial process and will reasonably ensure the safety of others in the community.
+These conditions may include that the defendant the defendant: